Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 - Draft Clear Arbitration Clauses: Work with legal counsel to ensure clauses clearly define arbitration procedures, seat, and rules.

-- Choose Qualified Arbitrators: Select arbitrators familiar with local industries and legal standards to facilitate fair resolution.
+- Choose Qualified Arbitrators: Select arbitrators familiar at a local employer and legal standards to facilitate fair resolution.

 - Maintain Documentation: Keep thorough records of all agreements and communications related to disputes.